eea/bdr-registry/README.rst

 .. _admin interface: https://bdr.eionet.europa.eu/registry/admin/

-Organisation accounts have no special roles configured in `bdr-registry`; they can edit their own company's contact details based on the user id.
+Company accounts have no special roles configured in `bdr-registry`; they can edit their own company's contact details based on the user id.
 They are however granted owner rights on their reporting folder in the `BDR Zope` application, so they can upload files